V4Fire/Client/src/super/i-input-text/README.md

 #### [minLength]

 The minimum text value length of the input.
+The option will be ignored if provided `mask`.

 [See more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input#htmlattrdefminlength)

 #### [maxLength]

 The maximum text value length of the input.
+The option will be ignored if provided `mask`.

 [See more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input#htmlattrdefmaxlength)